What to do if you want to sell your property

 So that we can market your home effectively, we will produce sales details for your home highlighting the features and benefits you have told us about, including any photographs that will enhance these.

-We will list your property on HS website and on the local Help to Buy Agents website.
+We will list your property on our website and on the local Help to Buy Agents website.
 The property will state the percentage you currently own.
 We will let you know:

 Once a buyer is found we will:

 •arrange for checks to be carried out, with the local Help to Buy Agent, to ensure any potential viewer is eligible in principle for shared ownership

 •arrange for a full financial assessment to be carried out to ensure that the prospective buyer is able to purchase the property

 •provide information to your solicitor as well as the buyer’s solicitor once a sale is agreed.

 Any purchaser buying a share must qualify for shared ownership and register with a Help to Buy Agent.

 We will also carry out a more detailed assessment to ensure the purchaser meets our eligibility criteria and any specific requirements within the lease, planning, legal agreements or funding requirements.

 We are required to approve the mortgage offer for any purchaser and consent to the purchase as this is usually a condition of the lease.